wiser-girls/Wiser-Website-Redesign/README.md

-# Jekyll/Cloudcannon Suite Project Template #
+# Jekyll/Cloudcannon Project Template #

 This project uses Gulp, Jekyll, Cloudcannon Suite.
 It is meant for hosting on Cloudcannon, but it is possible to reconfigure for Firebase or GithubPages hosting.